 To learn more about this tiny but very important part of the brain, dive into this study material.

 It consists of an anterior lobe (adenohypophysis) and a posterior lobe (neurohypophysis).
 Upon stimulation by hypothalamic releasing-hormones, the anterior lobe secretes tropic and trophic hormones, such as thyroid stimulating hormone, which regulate the function of other endocrine glands.
 The posterior lobe stores oxytocin and vasopressin made by the hypothalamus and releases them when needed.

-To learn how this powerful gland affects the entire endocrine profile of the human body, check out our article and quiz.
+To learn how this powerful gland affects the entire endocrine profile of the human body, check out our study unit: